 The phrase hester panim (הֶסְתֵר פָּנִים) means "hiding of the face."
-It is often used when discussing the Book of Esther, where God's Name isn't mentioned even once, yet the hidden Presence is realized in the outcome of the story.
+It is often used when discussing the Book of Esther, where God's Name isn't mentioned even once, yet the hidden Presence is realized and revealed in the outcome of the story.
 In this sense of the term, hester panim is somewhat like the sun on an overcast day: Just because you don't see it doesn't mean it isn't there.
 God's providential care for us is at work at all times, whether we perceive it or not.

 On the last day of Moses' life the LORD said to him, "Behold, you are about to lie down with your fathers.
 This people will rise and whore after the foreign gods among them in the land that they are entering, and they will forsake me and break my covenant that I have made with them" (Deut.
 31:16).
 The LORD continues: "Then my anger will be kindled against them in that day, and I will forsake them and hide my face from them, and they will be devoured....
 And I will surely hide my face in that day because of all the evil that they have done, because they have turned to other gods" (Deut.
 31:17-18).

 Unlike the happy thought that hester panim refers to God's hidden providence for good, in this case hester panim refers to the terrifying prospect of the withdrawal of the Divine Presence itself.
 God "hides His face" from us because our own desire for evil blinds us to the truth of His Presence.
 Hester panim therefore is not only "absence of Divine Presence," but "presence of Divine Absence."
 In other words, sin and selfishness causes the Divine Presence to remove from us, but that is precisely because we remove ourselves from Him.
 "I will hide... because you have turned..."
 The distance is therefore reciprocal: Selfishness turns God away from us and turns us away from God.

 Hester panim is not only "absence of Divine Presence,"